-Important Notice: This Plan includes the HMO HSA provider network.
+Important Notice: This Plan includes the PPO provider network.
 Plan Providers may be found in the states of Maine, Massachusetts, New Hampshire, Vermont, and Rhode Island.
+This Plan also includes the Plan's national network of Plan Providers.
 Please consult the Provider Directory or visit the provider search tool at www.harvardpilgrim.org to determine if a provider is in the network.
-Please review benefit handbook section I.D.5.
-Medical Emergency Services for more information about your coverage in a Medical Emergency.